-The default configuration of the nanoMODUL-164 has 256 kByte Flash and 256 kByte RAM.
+The default configuration of the miniMODUL-167 has 256 kByte Flash at Bank 1 (/CS0) and 256 kByte RAM at Bank 1 (/CS1).

-Note, that you will see multiple mirrors of a memory device that has a physical smaller address range than the associated address range of the Chip Select signal.
+Note that you will see multiple mirrors of a memory device that has a physical smaller address range than the associated address range of the Chip Select signal.

-For instance if you adjust Chip Select Signal /CS1 to be active within an address range of 1 MB and the actually memory size populating the nanoMODUL is just 256 kByte, you will get three mirrors of your RAM.
+For instance if you adjust Chip Select Signal /CS1 to be active within an address range of 1 MB and the actually memory size populating the miniMODUL is just 256 kByte, you will get three mirrors of your RAM.